chikabigg-lgtm/hello-world/README.md

 I also will learn how to swim, drive and speak french language.
 I'll also migrate to Canada.
 It's my goal to be a world class problem solver using the power of technology.
-I'll be a father of two beautiful kids, the husband of a beautiful and smart lady. together we'll be an family of excellence.
+I'll be a father of two beautiful kids, the husband of a beautiful and smart lady.
+Together, We'll be an family of love, respect and excellence.